-P (Park)

-This locks your rear wheels.
+PARK (P): This locks your rear wheels.
 It's the best position to use when you start your engine because your vehicle can't move easily.

-It is dangerous to get out of your vehicle if the shift lever is not fully in "P" (Park) with the parking brake firmly set.
+It is dangerous to get out of your vehicle if the shift lever is not fully in PARK (P) with the parking brake firmly set.
 Your vehicle can roll.

 Don't leave your vehicle when the engine is running unless you have to.
 If you have left the engine running, the vehicle can move suddenly.
 You or others could be injured.
-To be sure your vehicle won't move, even when you're on fairly level ground, always set your parking brake and move the shift lever to "P" (Park).
+To be sure your vehicle won't move, even when you're on fairly level ground, always set your parking brake and move the shift lever to PARK (P).

-See "Shifting into 'P' (Park)" in the Index.
+See "Shifting Into PARK (P)" in the Index.

-Ensure the shift lever is fully in "P" (Park) range before starting the engine.
+Ensure the shift lever is fully in PARK (P) range before starting the engine.
 Your Corvette has a brake-transmission shift interlock.
-You have to fully apply your regular brakes before you can shift from "P" (Park) when the ignition key is in the "Run" position.
-If you cannot shift out of "P" (Park), ease pressure on the shift lever - push the shift lever all the way into "P" (Park) and release the shift lever button as you maintain brake application.
+You have to fully apply your regular brakes before you can shift from PARK (P) when the ignition key is in the RUN position.
+If you cannot shift out of PARK (P), ease pressure on the shift lever -- push the shift lever all the way into PARK (P) and release the shift lever button as you maintain brake application.
 Then press the shift lever button and move the shift lever into the gear you wish.
-See "Shifting out of 'P' (Park)" in the Index.
+See "Shifting Out of PARK (P)" in the Index.

-R (Reverse)

-Use this gear to back up.
+REVERSE (R): Use this gear to back up.

-Shifting to "R" (Reverse) while your vehicle is moving forward could damage your transmission.
-Shift to "R" only after your vehicle is stopped.
+Shifting to REVERSE (R) while your vehicle is moving forward could damage your transmission.
+Shift to REVERSE (R) only after your vehicle is stopped.